PekaVengers/GitCollabX/README.md

 8. **Create a Pull Request**

    Go to your forked repository on GitHub, and you should see a "Compare & pull request" button.
-Click on it to create a pull request (PR) from your branch to the main Ideator repository.
+Click on it to create a pull request (PR) from your branch to the main GitCollabX repository.

 ## The Team